NixOS/nixpkgs/.github/ISSUE_TEMPLATE/out_of_date_package_report.md

 <!--
 Type the name of your package and try to find an open pull request for the package If you find an open pull request, you can review it!
-You will probably have the new version of the package while helping the community!
+There's a high chance that you'll have the new version right away while helping the community!
 -->
 - [ ] Checked the [nixpkgs pull requests](https://github.com/NixOS/nixpkgs/pulls)

 ###### Project name
 `nix search` name:
 <!--
 The current version can be found easily with the same process than above for checking the master branch If an open PR is present for the package, take this version as the current one and link to the PR --> current version: desired version:

 ###### Notify maintainers
 <!--